AlexanderHarrison/HOW-TO-WRITE-GECKO-CODES/readme.md

 Make notes of addresses, offsets, etc.
 There is a LOT to keep track of, you don't want to keep pointer chasing.
 If something is heap allocated, use savestates to avoid needing to repeatedly find addresses.

+If you want something to stop occuring, try to find the function that does it, then prevent it from being called.
+You could replace the calling instruction with a nop, or let the function occur then overwrite the result.

+If you want to add functionality, try to abuse debug features of your game.
+Lots of games have debug functions to display text on the screen, change model colours, etc.